Hanwell Town F.C.

-Hanwell Town Football Club are a semi-professional football club representing Hanwell, but currently playing in Perivale in the London Borough of Ealing, England.
+Hanwell Town Football Club are a semi-professional football club representing Hanwell, playing at Perivale in the London Borough of Ealing, England.
 They were the London Spartan League Senior Division champions in 1983 and the Spartan South Midlands League Premier Division champions in 2014.
 The club is affiliated to the Middlesex County Football Association.

 History

 The club was formed in 1920 by a group of natives of Newcastle-upon-Tyne who were working in the Hanwell area, who adopted the famous black and white stripes of Newcastle United as their colours.
 They played in the London League during the 1920s but dropped down to more local leagues after World War II, where they remained for over twenty years.

 In 1970 the club made the step up to the Middlesex County League and by the early 80s were playing in the London Spartan League.
 In 1983–84 they were Senior Division champions and were promoted to the Premier Division.
-During their time in the London Spartan league premier Division the club reached the final of the London Senior Cup three times in a row from the 1991–92 season to the 1993–94 season winning it twice.
+During their time in the London Spartan league premier Division the club reached the final of the London Senior Cup three consecutive seasons (1991–92 to 1993–94) winning it twice.
 It was also in this period that the club made their debut in the FA Cup in the 1988–89 season, making it to the Second Qualifying round, losing to Wembley 1–0 at home.

 When the league amalgamated with the South Midlands League in 1998, Hanwell were placed in the Premier Division South but after the league's initial transitional season, a reorganisation saw them moved down into the Senior Division.
 They immediately won promotion back to the Premier Division where they remained until reorganisation of the non-league system in 2006 saw them placed in the new Southern League Division One South and West.
 In their first season in this division they finished second bottom and were relegated.
 The club were then jointly managed by former player Keith Rowlands (the club's leading scorer) and Boysie Wise who succeeded Chris Boothe in May 2008.
 Wise left at the end of the 2009–10 season.
 The team was then managed by club leading scorer Keith Rowlands but after sliding into the relegation places by December 2011 Rowlands resigned.
 He was replaced by Tommy Williams.
 The club finished in 21st place but was saved from relegation because no club came down from Step 4 of the football pyramid to the Spartan South Midlands League.